Matleo/AISA25_BeFriends/README.md

+## BeFriends: Architecture & Quickstart

+### Architecture Summary
+BeFriends is a modular, extensible event recommendation and chatbot platform built with Python and Streamlit.
+It features:

+- **Streamlit UI**: Main entry point, manages session state, chat, and event display
+- **UI Components**: Renders event cards, filters, and chat UI; calls services for data
+- **Recommendation/Search Service**: Business logic for event filtering, ranking, and recommendations
+- **Catalog Repository**: Handles all event data access (CRUD) via SQLAlchemy ORM
+- **ResponseFormatter**: Formats event data for chat, cards, and summaries
+- **Chatbot Client**: Integrates with OpenAI or other LLM APIs for conversational responses
+- **Domain Models**: Dataclasses and Pydantic models for events, search queries, and results
+- **Config**: Centralized configuration for DB, API keys, and feature flags

+**Key Principles:** Strict separation of concerns, modularity, adaptability, and centralized configuration.
+All business logic is service-based and testable.
+See `.documentation/software-architecture.md` for full details.

+---

 ## How to use Streamlit UI
 ### Features of the Streamlit UI
 - Search and filter events by keyword, city, category, and date range